Handlyng Synne

 Handlyng Synne by Robert Manning of Brunne is a Middle English verse devotional work, intended for the use of both learned and unlearned men, dealing with the theory and practice of morality, and illustrating this doctrine with stories drawn from ordinary life.
 It was begun in the year 1303.
 It is valued today for its simple and entertaining style, and for the light it throws on English life in the Middle Ages.

 Description

-Handlyng Synne was adapted from, and improves upon, an Anglo-Norman work attributed to William of Waddington, the Manuel de Pechiez.
+Handlyng Synne was adapted and translated from an Anglo-Norman work attributed to William of Waddington, the Manuel de Pechiez.
 It consists of more than 12,000 lines of verse, arranged in four-stress couplets.
 It is a discussion of the ten commandments, the seven deadly sins, the seven sacraments, and the elements of confession, illustrated throughout by exempla, or moral anecdotes, thirteen of which do not appear in the Manuel.
 Handlyng Synne has been described as "a reduction of the world's experience to a comprehensive moral scheme".
 It trenchantly criticizes the mores of the time, saying of tournaments, for example, that they promote all seven deadly sins and could not exist in a world in which each knight loved his fellow man.